NixonInnes/pyjudo/README.md

 # PyJudo

 ## Overview
-**PyJudo** is a python library to support the [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) (DI) pattern. .
+**PyJudo** is a python library to support the [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) (DI) pattern.
 It facilitates the registration of services, resolves dependencies, and manages the lifecycle of services throughout your application.
 By decoupling service creation from business logic, PyJudo promotes cleaner, more maintainable, and testable codebases.

+The goal of **PyJudo** is to provide a lightweight, easy-to-use and simple mechanism to let developers employ a dependency injection pattern into their application's implementation.
+It takes inspiration from the Microsoft .NET Dependency Injection library of providing a container for services.

+It's as simple as:
+ - Define what a service does (e.g. with an abstract class) - this is the "interface"
+ - Create a service container
+ - Create a concrete implementation of the interface
+ - Register the concrete implementation against the interface with the container
+ - Retrieve an instance of the interface from the container
+ - (or specify the interface in another service's constructor)

 ## Installation
 PyJudo is available on PyPi; install using: